Middlesbrough: Port

 Teesport, owned by PD Ports, is a major contributor to the economy of Middlesbrough and the port owners have their offices in the town.
-The port is 1 mi from the North Sea and 4 mi east of Middlesbrough, on the River Tees.
-In 2019, it handled over 4,350 vessels each year and around 27 million tonnes of cargo with the estate covering approximately 779 acres.
+The port is 1 mi from the North Sea and 4 mi east of Middlesbrough, on the Tees.
+In 2019, it handled over 4,350 vessels each year and around 27 million tonnes of cargo, with the estate covering approximately 779 acres.
 Steel, petrochemical, agribulks, manufacturing, engineering and high street commerce operations are all supported through Teesport, in addition to the renewable energy sector, in both production and assembly facilities.

 Industrial history

 In 1875, Bolckow, Vaughan & Co opened the Cleveland Steelworks in Middlesbrough, beginning the transition from iron production to steel and, by the turn of the century, the area had become one of the major steel centres in the country and possibly the world.
 In 1900, Bolckow, Vaughan & Co had become the largest producer of steel in Great Britain.
-In 1914, Dorman Long, another major steel producer from Middlesbrough, became the largest company in Britain, employing a workforce of over 20,000, and by 1929 it was the dominant steel producer on Teesside after taking over Bolckow, Vaughan & Co and acquiring its assets.
+In 1914, Dorman Long, another major steel producer from Middlesbrough, became the largest company in Britain, employing a workforce of over 20,000 and, by 1929, it was the dominant steel producer on Teesside after taking over Bolckow, Vaughan & Co and acquiring its assets.
 It was possibly the largest steel producer in Britain at the time.

 The steel components of the Sydney Harbour Bridge (1932) were engineered and fabricated by Dorman Long of Middlesbrough.
-The company was also responsible for the New Tyne Bridge in Newcastle.
+The company was also responsible for the New Tyne Bridge in Newcastle-upon-Tyne.

 Several large shipyards also lined the Tees, including the Sir Raylton Dixon & Company, which produced hundreds of steam freighters including the infamous SS Mont-Blanc, the steamship which caused the 1917 Halifax Explosion in Canada.

-The area is still home to the nearby large Wilton International industrial site which until 1995 was largely owned by Imperial Chemical Industries (ICI).
+The area is still home to the nearby large Wilton International industrial site which, until 1995, was largely owned by Imperial Chemical Industries (ICI).
 The fragmentation of that company led to smaller manufacturing units being owned by multinational organisations.
-The last part of ICI itself completely left the area in 2006 and the remaining companies are now members of the Northeast of England Process Industry Cluster (NEPIC).
+The last part of ICI itself completely left the area in 2006 and the remaining companies are now members of the North East of England Process Industry Cluster (NEPIC).

 Video games

-Several video game companies have been based in Middlesbrough in the 21st century, including Double Eleven, SockMonkey Studios, and Atomic Planet.
+Several video game companies have been based in Middlesbrough in the 21st century, including Double Eleven, SockMonkey Studios and Atomic Planet.